Cygnus X-3 as a PeVatron and the LHAASO 2025 data: Abstract

 \section{Abstract}

-In a recent work, we have argued that the high-mass X-ray binary Cygnus~X-3 can accelerate cosmic rays (CR) beyond PeV energies.
+We have recently argued that the high-mass X-ray binary Cygnus~X-3 can accelerate cosmic rays (CR) beyond PeV energies.
 Meanwhile, the LHAASO collaboration published the measurement of an orbitally modulated photon flux from Cygnus~X-3 extending up to 4\,PeV.
-These observations point towards CR acceleration in the jet, and secondary production in CRs scattering on gas from the wind and on stellar UV photons from the companion star.
-The latter channel leads naturally to a contribution to the photon flux peaking around PeV energies which is orbitally modulated.
+In this short extension of our previous work, we argue that these observations point towards CR acceleration in the jet, and secondary production in CRs scattering on gas from the wind and on stellar UV photons from the companion star.
+The latter channel leads naturally to a contribution to the photon flux peaking around PeV energies which is strongly orbitally modulated.
+The fast drop in the flux of these photons below PeV energies may be caused by absorption on an increased density of background photons in a line-driven stellar wind.

-{\em Introduction\/} The high-mass X-ray binary Cygnus~X-3 has been suggested since the 1980s as a source of photons and neutrinos with energies up to the PeV range~\cite{1994ApJS...90..883P}.
-In a previous work~\cite{Kachelriess:2025hkj}, we confirmed that in this environment several CR acceleration mechanisms like diffusive shock acceleration, 2nd order Fermi acceleration and magnetic reconnection are able to accelerate CRs to energies of tens of PeV.
-At that time, only measurements of the photon flux from the extended Cygnus region were available in this energy range, and thus no comparison of the predictions of Ref.~\cite{Kachelriess:2025hkj} to data could be performed.
+{\em Introduction\/} The high-mass X-ray binary Cygnus~X-3 has been suggested since the 1980s as a source of photons and neutrinos with energies up to the PeV range~\citep{1994ApJS...90..883P}.
+In a previous work, \citet{Kachelriess:2025hkj} (KL25 hereafter) confirmed that in this environment several CR acceleration mechanisms like diffusive shock acceleration, 2nd order Fermi acceleration and magnetic reconnection are able to accelerate CRs to energies of tens of PeV.
+At that time, only measurements of the photon flux from the extended Cygnus region were available in this energy range, and thus no comparison of the predictions of KL25 to data could be performed.